Drăgășani

 Drăgășani ([drəɡəˈʃanʲ]) is a city in Vâlcea County, Romania, near the right bank of the Olt river, and on the railway between Caracal and Râmnicu Vâlcea.
 The city is well known for the vineyards on the neighboring hills that produce some of the best Wallachian wines.

-The city administers four villages: Capu Dealului, Valea Caselor, Zărneni and Zlătărei.
+The city administers four villages: Capu Dealului, Valea Caselor, Zărneni, and Zlătărei.
 It is situated in the historical region of Oltenia.

 History

-Drăgășani stands on the site of the Daco-Roman Rusidava.
+Drăgășani stands on the site of the Dacian town Rusidava.
 On 19 June 1821, during the Greek War of Independence, the Ottomans routed the Filiki Eteria troops of Alexander Ypsilantis near the city in the Battle of Dragashani.
 There Tudor Vladimirescu fought with his Panduri, revolutionary fighters consisting mainly of peasants and not armed with firepower, against the Turks.